 Address: Carrer dels Carders, 35

 Now you know the 10 top non-touristy places to eat out in Barcelona, pick your favorite, or maybe try them all and enjoy this delicious city.
-Have a look at our tips to discovery Barcelona like a local and our wrap up of 1 month traveling around the country, our travel costs in Spain.
+Have a look at our tips to discover Barcelona like a local and our wrap up of 1 month traveling around the country, our travel costs in Spain.

 This article was written by Sophie Cheston, a student from New York and a writer for apartment rental company AB Apartment Barcelona.
 To see more about what to do and where to eat in Barcelona, visit their blog.